-Lesley-Anne currently chairs both the UK Vision Strategy Group and ACEVO (the Association of Chief Executives of Voluntary Organisations).
+Mrs Alexander currently chairs both the UK Vision Strategy Group and ACEVO (the Association of Chief Executives of Voluntary Organisations).
 She was awarded a CBE in The Queen's 2012 Birthday Honours list in recognition of her services to the voluntary sector.

 Mr Neil Lerner was first appointed to the Trust Board in February 2010, with a three-year reappointment approved in February 2013, effective until January 2016.
 He is an experienced accountant specialising in all aspects of risk management.
 He has played a key role in the development of ethical standards for the accountancy profession, globally and in the UK.
 After becoming partner at leading international provider of professional services, KPMG, in 1984, Mr Lerner held a number of senior positions, including head of privatisations, head of corporate finance and head of transaction services business for KPMG UK, and chairman of the KPMG Global Professional Indemnity Insurance Group.
 He retired from the firm in 2006 and currently holds a number of non-executive posts.

 Ms Kate Owen runs a consulting business advising on change and development in organisations.
 She retired as vice president executive development at BP in 2005 having worked with the company for 24 years.
 Her 35-year industry career spanned line management, general HR work, training and organisational transformation.
 Her previous experience was in retail and the public sector.
 She spent nine years on the board of HM Revenue and Customs, was chair of the Conference Board (Europe) Organisation and Business Council, a member of the Ministry of Defence Armed Forces Training and Education Steering Group and a member of the UK Government Risk Review Steering Group.

-Mr Andrew Vallance-Owen trained as a surgeon in Newcastle upon Tyne but, after holding various positions on the staff of the BMA including head of policy development, became group medical director of Bupa in 1995.
+Mr Andrew Vallance-Owen MBE trained as a surgeon in Newcastle upon Tyne but, after holding various positions on the staff of the BMA including head of policy development, became group medical director of Bupa in 1995.
 Following his retirement from Bupa in 2012, he has taken up a number of non-executive roles; he is chair of the South West Peninsula Academic Health Science Network and the Department of Health’s Patient Reported Outcomes Stakeholder Group.
 He joined Royal Brompton & Harefield NHS Foundation Trust in February 2013.

 He has a strong interest in outcome measurement, clinical audit and greater clinical accountability, and is a passionate advocate of patient feedback in service improvement and shared decision making.
-Mr Vallance-Owen studied medicine at Birmingham University where he recently received an Honorary Doctorate.
+Mr Vallance-Owen studied medicine at Birmingham University where he recently received an honorary doctorate.